cosmicjs/webhook-email-function/README.md

 # Webhook Email Function
 <img src="https://cosmic-s3.imgix.net/ed58d700-7b2c-11e8-9d6b-252d8b978aea-SendGrid-Logo.png?w=1000" width="300" />

-Cosmic Function that enables you to send emails using [SendGrid](https://sendgrid.com).

-### Deploying the Function
+### Installation
 1. [Login to Cosmic JS](https://cosmicjs.com) and go to Your Bucket > Settings > Functions
-2. Install the SendGrid Email Function
+2. Add this GitHub repo and click "Install Function"
-3. Add your SENDGRID_API_KEY environment variable.
+3. Add your AWS credentials, SENDGRID_API_KEY, TO, and FROM environment variables.
-4. Deploy the function and get your endpoint
+4. Deploy the function and get your endpoint.

-### Testing the Endpoint
-You can use Postman to test the endpoint with the following POST variables:

-`to`,`from`,`subject`,`text_body`, and `html_body`
+5. Add your POST endpoint to your webhooks area to Your Bucket > Settings > Webhooks.
+This webhook can send an email whenever content is added, edited or deleted (your preference).

 ### Maintainence
 That's it!
 No managing or maintaining a server, just code and deploy!